 As a mother of a peace officer, and someone with a background in law enforcement myself, this is something very close to my heart.
-I have received specialized training as a first responder therapist to assist in processing of traumatic events directly and also to help navigate other life circumstances impacted by the job.
-I am trained in several modalities to help support you and assure the utmost level of confidentiality to ensure your privacy as a public servant.
+I have specialized training as a first responder therapist in processing of traumatic events and also other life circumstances impacted by the job.
+I am trained in several modalities and assure the utmost level of confidentiality to ensure your privacy as a public servant.

 You serve the community 24/7 when we need you, away from your families and friends, 365 days a year.
 Now allow me the honor of giving back to you by supporting you in whatever way you need right now.